 To effectively optimize for the "From Sources Across the Web" SERP feature, it's crucial to understand the driving factor behind the items listed in it: the co-occurrence of the terms in association with the given topic.

-Google’s algorithm looks for patterns where specific terms appear together in context, signaling their relevance to one another.
+Google’s algorithms look for patterns where specific terms appear together in context, signaling their relevance to one another.

 For example, when crawling the web, if Google encounters the term "online casino games" on pages that also mention "Roulette" and "Black Jack," it’s a strong indication that the term and the topic are related.